Anthony Carter (basketball): Coaching career

 In September 2013, Carter was named an assistant coach with the Austin Spurs of the NBA Development League.

 On July 31, 2015, Carter was hired by the Sacramento Kings to be an assistant coach.

 On September 22, 2016, Carter was named assistant coach for the Sioux Falls Skyforce of the D-League.

 On September 21, 2018, Carter was named to the staff of the Heat as player development coach.

 Personal life

 Carter's son Devin Carter was drafted 13th in the 2024 NBA draft to the Sacramento Kings, and played college basketball at Providence.

 While Carter was in fifth grade at Atlanta's Fred A. Toomer Elementary School, his class was adopted by the "I Have a Dream" foundation.
 In 2003, he was appointed as the first-ever spokesperson for the foundation.

 Carter donated $100,000 to fund scholarships at the University of Hawaii.

-Carter will become the second Rainbow Warrior player to have his number retired, as the university announced his No. 23 jersey would be retired in a ceremony during a game in the 2025-26 season.
+Carter became the second Rainbow Warrior player to have his number retired, as the university retired his No. 23 jersey on February 21, 2026, during halftime of a home game against UC Santa Barbara.